UM-Bridge/benchmarks/models/fenics-cookies-problem/README.md

 # The Cookies model

 ## Overview
 This model implements the so-called 'cookies problem' or 'cookies in the oven problem' (see for reference [[Bäck et al.,2011]](https://doi.org/10.1007/978-3-642-15337-2_3), [[Ballani et al.,2015]](https://doi.org/10.1137/140960980), [[Kressner et al., 2011]](https://doi.org/10.1137/100799010)), i.e., a simplified thermal equation in which the conductivity coefficient is uncertain in 8 circular subdomains ('the cookies'), whereas it is known (and constant) in the remaining of the domain ('the oven').
 The equation can be either stationary (elliptic PDE) or time-dependent (parabolic PDE).
-The spatial approximation is constructed using the legacy version of [FEniCs](https://fenicsproject.org/) via the Python interface, using quadrilateral meshes (FEM degree configurable by the user); the time-advancing is XXX.
+The spatial approximation is constructed using the legacy version of [FEniCs](https://fenicsproject.org/) via the Python interface, using quadrilateral meshes (FEM degree configurable by the user); the time-advancing scheme is adaptive with local error control, specifically an implementation of the TR-AB2 scheme, see, e.g., [[Iserles, 2008]](https://doi.org/10.1017/cbo9780511995569.009).
 See below for full description.

 ## Authors
 - [Benjamin Kent](mailto:kent@imati.cnr.it)